Patient Support Line 1-844-638-7222, Monday-Friday, 8:00 AM – 8:00 PM ET, excluding holidays.

 "Ask as many questions as possible.
 When in doubt, just ask."

-- Rick, a real person taking PLUVICTO, compensated for his time by Novartis.
+- Rick, a real person who took PLUVICTO, compensated for his time by Novartis.